koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_18_transport-cost-comparison-between-road-rail-and-maritime.md

-# Transport Cost Comparison between Road, Rail and Maritime
+# Slide 18 of Lecture 10 contains information about Transport Cost Comparison between Road, Rail and Maritime

 # Here is what the graph in slide 18 of lecture 9 contains: